thediveo/morbyd/README.md

 License, Version 2.0.

 The package `github.com/thediveo/morbyd/run/dockercli` is [Copyright 2013-2017
-Docker, Inc.](https://github.com/moby/moby/blob/v25.0.1/LICENSE), with the elements listed below coming from the [github.com/docker/cli](https://github.com/docker/cli) module in order to work around import dependency versioning problems due to `@docker/cli` using a managed `vendor/` directory, but not providing a `go.mod` and the associated
+Docker, Inc.](https://github.com/moby/moby/blob/v25.0.1/LICENSE) and licensed under the Apache License Version 2.0, with the elements listed below coming from the [github.com/docker/cli](https://github.com/docker/cli) module in order to work around import dependency versioning problems due to `@docker/cli` using a managed `vendor/` directory, but not providing a `go.mod` and the associated
 guarantees:
 - [opts/mount.go](https://github.com/docker/cli/blob/v25.0.1/opts/mount.go);